Skip to main content

 There is one thing you can do right after meals to help your teeth, and it’s incredibly simple.
 Drink water.
 Yes, that’s it!
 Like your saliva, water rinses bacteria and acids off your teeth, which keeps them from damaging your enamel.
 The more saliva you produce, the better it protects your teeth.

 Water also helps.
 It washes the acids off your teeth before they have a chance to react with your enamel.
 Water also rinses off leftover food particles.
-Water can reach around your braces brackets to get out food particles you may not even realize are there.
+Water can reach around your braces’ brackets to remove food particles you may not even realize are there.

 All of this reduces the amount of plaque that builds up on your teeth.
 In addition, most tap water is fluoridated, meaning fluoride is added to protect your teeth.
 This gives your teeth a little added boost of protection.